mattnolting/nextjs-seed-app/docs/ARCHITECTURE.md

 ## 3. Demo Pages (Quick Start Output)

+These pages are generated only when you opt into sample content during the Quick Start prompt.
+They exist to showcase PatternFly layouts and can be deleted when you begin building product-specific views.

 - DashboardView: dashboard with KPI cards and charts
 - TableView: data table with toolbar, search, pagination
 - CardView: card gallery with filtering and selection